antleaf/doapr/webroot/content/repositories/advance_sage_preprint.md

 peer_review_status:
 persistent_of_content:
 platform:
-platform_languages:
+platform_languages: English
 preservation_policy:
 record_count: 'Full text : 1 058'
-remining_indrawn_item: Basic information remains on a tombstone page
+remining_indrawn_item: It will be replaced with a public notice to provide a record of the removal
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name:
-status:
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://advance.sagepub.com/
-user_committees:
+user_committees: "\L"
-versioning_policy:
+versioning_policy: Accepts new version.
+All version are available for readers.
-who_can_deposit:
+who_can_deposit: Anyone can post on the platform.
+Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy:
+withdrawal_policy: 'Yes'
 integrations:
-- :service: google_scholar
+- :service: crossref
   :feature: indexing
   :description:
-- :service: crossref
+- :service: google_scholar
   :feature: indexing
   :description:
 features: